Gaza War (2008–2009): Prosecutions

 The first Israeli soldier to be prosecuted for actions committed during the war was a Givati Brigade soldier who stole a Visa credit card from a Palestinian home and used it to withdraw NIS 1,600 ($405).
 He was arrested and tried before the Southern Command Military Court on charges of looting, credit card fraud, and indecent conduct.
 He was found guilty and sentenced to seven and a half months in military prison.

 In a report submitted to the UN in January 2010, the IDF stated that two senior officers were disciplined for authorizing an artillery attack in violation of rules against their near populated areas.
 Several artillery shells hit the UNRWA compound in Tel al-Hawa.
 During the attack on 15 January 2009, the compound was set ablaze by white phosphorus shells.
 The officers involved were identified as Gaza Division Commander Brigadier-General Eyal Eisenberg and Givati Brigade Commander Colonel Ilan Malka.
 An IDF internal investigation concluded that the firing of the shells violated the IDF orders limiting the use of artillery fire near populated areas and endangered human life.
 IDF sources added later that the shells had been fired to create cover to assist in the extrication of IDF troops, some of whom were wounded, from an area where Hamas held a superior position.
 An Israeli Government spokesman stated that in this particular case they had found no evidence of criminal wrongdoing and so had not referred the case to criminal investigation.

-In October 2010, Colonel Ilan Malka was interrogated by Israeli military police over the Zeitoun incident, and a criminal investigation was opened.
+In October 2010, Colonel Ilan Malka was interrogated by Israeli military police over the Zeitoun killings, and a criminal investigation was opened.
 Malka was suspected of authorizing an airstrike on a building that left numerous members of the Samouni family dead.
-His promotion to the rank of Brigadier-General was suspended due to the investigation.
-Malka told investigatiors that he was unaware of the presence of civilians.
+His promotion to the rank of brigadier-general was suspended due to the investigation.
+Malka told investigators that he was unaware of the presence of civilians.
 He was eventually reprimanded over the incident, but it was decided not to indict him.
 No other charges were brought over this incident.
-The IDF denied that they were targeting civilians and The New York Times reported that Hamas members had launched rockets at Israel about a mile away from the residents, an area "known to have many supporters of Hamas".
+The IDF denied that they were targeting civilians.
+Residents reported that while Hamas members had launched rockets from more than a mile away from the residents, there was "no active Hamas resistance in the immediate vicinity".
 The Palestinian Center for Human Rights called the result "disgraceful" and Btselem stated the need for an external investigator to look into IDF actions during Cast Lead.